Ontario College Diploma in Business - Human Resources Curriculum

 We live in the age of globalization.
 Due to many recent events, corporate business is under fire to manage their activities in a culturally sensitive and ethical manner.
 Moreover, many corporations are learning that it is good business to do good.
 In this case-based course we will examine various specific ethical dilemmas in the conduct of domestic and international business.
 We will discuss the structure of the corporation and the various contemporary ethical issues it presents.
 Finally we shall discuss the best practices of many leading companies to conduct their business in a socially responsible way.

 The students, as a part of a management team, use the HOTS (Hotel Operational Training Simulation) to explore the factors influencing sales and profits.
 The student, as realistically as possible, encounters situations that arise in operating competitive business enterprises and, through group planning and decision making, discover how departmental decisions interrelate and impact on goal achievement.
-A full credit offered over an extended weekend.
+Upon registration of this full credit course a $75 plus taxes licence fee will be charged to you student account though the Student Centre.

 This course is designed to provide students with an opportunity to witness and explore new corners of the globe through a lens of responsible adult learning.
 Students prepare for their journey by learning about the rigours of commercial travel, researching their destination and specific points of interest, and exploring relevant social justice issues.
 In addition, students will be directly exposed to the cultural, educational, environmental, economic, political, and social norms at play within the society or societies they visit.
 Faculty references may be requested.